ofTheo/ofxKinectV2/README.md

 Notes:
-- Currently only supports one Kinect V2 at a time.
 - Kinect needs to have flashed firmware ( this currently needs to be done on Windows 8 )
-- Requires USB 3 port on machine.
+- Requires a USB 3 port on machine.
+- For OS X if you have issues connecting to the device, check in the System Profiler -> USB.
+If the Nui Sensor is not listed under SuperSpeed, unplug the power to the device and replug it in, without disconnecting the USB cable.
 - Only tested on OS X though Win / Nix should be possible too with patched libusb ( see: https://github.com/OpenKinect/libfreenect2/blob/master/depends/README.depends.txt )
 - If you have the ofxKinect ( v1 ) addon in your project remove the ofxKinect libusb lib and use the one that comes with this repo instead.